matvp91/indigo-player/README.md

 Visit the [documentation](https://matvp91.github.io/indigo-player). 😎

+If you'd like to develop your own module for indigo-player, take a look at the sample project: https://github.com/matvp91/indigo-player-extension-example

 ## Getting started

 The example below will load a simple MP4 file, and attempt to autoplay it.